floooh/oryol/code/Modules/Resource/README.md

 ### Resource States

-A resource object is always in one of the following states (if some states are unclear yet, read on, details are explained further down):
+A resource object is always in one of the following states:

 * **Initial**: the resource is in its initial 'uninitalized' state, application code usually never sees or has to deal with a resource in the